+Collaboration revenue for the three months ended March 31, 2017 was \$1.7 million.
+Using the relative selling price method, we recognized \$1.7 million related to the research and development activities we performed under the Novartis Agreement and a de minimis amount of revenue related to our joint operating committee participation obligations.

 Collaboration revenue for the three months ended March 31, 2016 was \$15.7 million.
-Using the relative selling price method, we recognized \$1.3 million to research and development activities performed under the Novartis Agreement, \$14.4 million related to Fovista API we transferred to Novartis and a de minimis amount of revenue associated with our joint operating committee participation obligation.
+Using the relative selling price method, we recognized \$1.3 million related to research and development activities performed under the Novartis Agreement, \$14.4 million related to Fovista API we transferred to Novartis, and a de minimis amount of revenue associated with our joint operating committee participation obligation during the same period.

-Collaboration revenue for the three months ended March 31, 2015 was \$41.7 million, of which \$38.1 million was allocated to the license delivered to Novartis under the Novartis Agreement, \$3.6 million was allocated to research and development activities performed under the Novartis Agreement and a de minimis amount of revenue associated with our joint operating committee participation obligation during the same period.